-WARNING Follow instructions below when determining vent location to avoid possibility of severe personal injury, death or substantial property damage.

-- WARNING A gas vent extending through an exterior wall shall not terminate adjacent to the wall or below building extensions such as eaves, parapets, balconies or decks.
+- WARNING Follow all instructions in this supplement when determining vent location to avoid possibility of severe personal injury, death or substantial property damage. - WARNING A gas vent extending through an exterior wall shall not terminate adjacent to the wall or below building extensions such as eaves, parapets, balconies or decks.
 Failure to comply could result in severe personal injury, death or substantial property damage. - NOTICE Installation must comply with local requirements and with the National Fuel Gas Code, ANSI Z223.1 for U.S. installations or CSA B149.1 or B149.2 for Canadian installations.